 Successful initiatives in equity require broad institutional commitment.
-To compile this report, representatives from Academic Affairs, Enrollment Management, Student Affairs, Human Resources, and the President's Office submitted reports identifying their efforts and evaluating their progress in furthering the College's equity plans.
-These representatives reviewed these reports at regular meetings, synthesized institutional data provided by the Office of Institutional Research and Assessment and peer comparison data provided by the Office of the President, and provided feedback for the development of this Florida Equity Report.
+To compile this report, representatives from Academic Affairs, Enrollment Management, Student Affairs, Human Resources, and the President's Office submitted reports identifying their efforts and evaluating their progress in furthering the College's equity initiatives.
+These representatives reviewed these reports, analyzed institutional data provided by the Office of Institutional Research, compared institutional data to benchmarks provided by the Office of the President, and provided feedback to develop this Florida Equity Report.